GeoscienceAustralia/dea-notebooks/README.md

 ## Use the DEA Sandbox

 The **[DEA Sandbox](https://app.sandbox.dea.ga.gov.au/)** is a free virtual environment for interacting with the notebooks and tools.
-You can use the sandbox to conduct geospatial analysis without installing anything to your computer.
+You can use the sandbox to conduct geospatial analysis without installing anything on your computer.

 <a href="https://app.sandbox.dea.ga.gov.au/"><img src="Supplementary_data/DEA_Sandbox/DEA_Sandbox_cover_page.png" width="500" alt="The cover page of the DEA Sandbox." /></a>